teacheraio/DevSecOps-Studio/docs/troubleshooting.md

 ## Virtualbox

 1. Virtualbox just crashes the guest machines with aborted status.
-   Fix: Ensure you have enough memory (4B) free, if not close few programs and then run `vagrant up` from DevSecOps-Studio directory.
+   Fix: Ensure you have enough memory (4GB) free, if not close few programs and then run `vagrant up` from DevSecOps-Studio directory.
+1. Virtualbox causes a kernel panic on your macOS machine.
+   Fix: Change your provider to `vmware_fusion`.
+This will happen by default after you [purchase](https://www.vagrantup.com/vmware#buy-now) the provider plugin from vagrant and [install](https://www.vagrantup.com/docs/vmware/installation.html) the license.

 # Running the commands behind corporate proxy